Get Free Solar Panel Quotes

 This widely scattered chain of islands in the Indian Ocean has pledged to achieve net zero by 2030, as long as it receives adequate international support.

-Despite being home to more than half a million people, the Maldives is currently only responsible for 0.01% of global emissions.
+Despite being home to more than 500,000 people, the Maldives is currently only responsible for 0.01% of global emissions.

-But its low-lying nature makes it the 31st most vulnerable nation to climate change, according to the University of Notre Dame’s ongoing set of rankings.
+But its low-lying nature makes it the thirty-first most vulnerable nation to climate change, according to the University of Notre Dame’s ongoing set of rankings.

 The UN has worked with the Maldives to reduce its vulnerability, but the country needs more funding from abroad to make the final leap to net zero.